sancheet48/SQL-Query-Evaluation/README.md

    * Update `const.py` with the appropriate file paths for your local database and other configuration settings.
    * Choose your desired LLM in `llm_models.py`.
    * Generate the schema for your chosen Bird benchmark dataset using `schema_generator.py`.
+   * Generate the embeddings for sample data which is different from the Bird benchmark dataset using `vector_embeddings.py`.

 4. **Run the application:**
    ```bash